applied-bioinformatics/An-Introduction-To-Applied-Bioinformatics/README.md

     pip install --allow-all-external --allow-unverified scikit-bio --process-dependency-links .

-Finally, launch the IPython Notebook from one of the notebook directories:
+Finally, launch the IPython Notebook and browse to one of the notebook directories to read a chapter:

-    cd algorithms
     ipython notebook

 That's it!

 If you'd like to install the book's dependencies manually (or some other way than using pip), here's what you'll need:

 - [Python](http://www.python.org/) 2.7
 - [numpy](http://www.numpy.org/) >= 1.7